Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: The model and some other related models

 The resulting formula shows that the choice $a_2=0$ implies $a_4=0$ and so on.
-Ultimaltely, we are left with a trivial constant solution $f(r)=0$.
-To avoid this problem, a suitable potential might be included to the model.
+Ultimately, we are left with a trivial constant solution $f(r)=0$.
+To avoid this problem, a suitable potential might be included in the model.
 The potential must allow for the cancellation of the constant term $6a_2$ in the field equation.
 Because the potential contributes to the field equation via its derivative with respect to the field, this derivative must be constant around the vacuum solution $f=0$.
 It may appear unusual, particularly when compared to the great majority of field potentials with vanishing derivatives at potential minima.
-Fortunately, it turns out that there is a family of field theories with sharp (non-analytic) potentials at the minima \cite{Arodz:2005gz}.
+Fortunately, it turns out that there is a family of field theories with sharp (nonanalytic) potentials at the minima \cite{Arodz:2005gz}.
 Such potentials are known as V-shaped potentials.
 The signum-Gordon model, \cite{Arodz:2007ek}, is the simplest model with V-shaped potential $V(\phi)=|\phi|$.
 Despite its apparent simplicity, the model has extremely complex dynamics.
-The non-analytic potentials were effectively included into the $CP^N$ model, where they enable compact Q-balls and Q-shells with finite total energy, according to \cite{Klimas:2017eft}.
-Because this subject is strongly related to the idea of this research project, we will comment on certain specifics below.
-The following Lagrangian describes the model presented in \cite{Klimas:2017eft}: \be {\cal L} = - \frac{M^2}{2}\Tr(X^{-1}\pp_{\mu}X)^2-\mu^2 V(X) \ee where the potential reads \be V(X) = \frac{1}{2}\ll[ \Tr(\mathbb{I}-X) \rr]^{\frac{1}{2}} = \ll( \frac{\udag \cdot u}{\udagu} \rr)^{\frac{1}{2}}. \ee To find solutions and avoiding Derrick's theorem, one needs to modify Ferreira's ansatz to include the temporal dependency of solutions provided by the standard Q-ball factor $e^{i\omega t}$.
+The nonanalytic potentials are effectively included in the $CP^N$ model, where they enable compact $Q$-balls and $Q$-shells with finite total energy, according to \cite{Klimas:2017eft}.
+Because this subject is strongly related to our current work idea, we will comment on certain specifics below.
+The following Lagrangian describes the model presented in \cite{Klimas:2017eft}: \be {\cal L} = - \frac{M^2}{2}\Tr(X^{-1}\pp_{\mu}X)^2-\mu^2 V(X) \ee where the potential reads \be V(X) = \frac{1}{2}\ll[ \Tr(\mathbb{I}-X) \rr]^{\frac{1}{2}} = \ll( \frac{\udag \cdot u}{\udagu} \rr)^{\frac{1}{2}}. \ee To find solutions avoid Derrick's theorem, one needs to modify Ferreira's ansatz to include the temporal dependency of solutions provided by the standard $Q$-ball factor $e^{i\omega t}$.
 Indeed, as noted in \cite{Klimas:2017eft}, there are no solutions for a static sector $\omega=0$.
-The solutions are only available for $\omega>\omega_{min}$.
-The Q-ball and Q-shell solutions have the form \be u_m(t,r,\theta,\phi) = \sqrt{\frac{4 \pi}{2l+1}}f(r) Y_{lm}(\theta, \phi)e^{i \omega t}, \ee where the normalisation factor is such that $u^{\dagger}\cdot u=f(r)^2$.
-The solutions are compact, which means they are only nontrivial (different from vacuum solution) on specific compact supports.
+The solutions are only available for $\omega>\omega_\textit{min}$.
+The $Q$-ball and $Q$-shell solutions have the form \be u_m(t,r,\theta,\phi) = \sqrt{\frac{4 \pi}{2l+1}}f(r) Y_{lm}(\theta, \phi)e^{i \omega t}, \ee where the normalization factor is such that $u^{\dagger}\cdot u=f(r)^2$.
+The solutions are compact, which means they are only nontrivial (different from the vacuum solution) on specific compact supports.
 Outside of this support, the fields take their vacuum value $u_k=0$.
 The extended $CP^N$ model is distinguished by the presence of shell solutions in the absence of an electromagnetic field.
-It should be emphasized that in traditional Q-ball solutions, the shell form emerges as a result of repulsive force caused by electric charges.
+It should be emphasized that in traditional $Q$-ball solutions, the shell form emerges as a result of a repulsive force caused by electric charges.